Lenovo P2: Specifications

 The Lenovo P2 was launched with Android 6.0.1 Marshmallow ROM, which was released a year before the P2 release.
-In April 2017, P2 officially received an update to Android 7.0 (Nougat), which was 2GB in size and could be updated via OTA (over the air update).
+In April 2017, P2 officially received an update to Android 7.0 (Nougat), which was 2 GB in size and could be updated via OTA (over the air update).
 The update brought features such as split-screen, new notification control, data saver and other security updates.
 The latest android security patch level is November 1, 2017.
 Build number: P2a42_S251_171107_ROW.

 The main point which makes the P2 stand out, is that it is powered by a 5100 mAh battery, one of the highest-capacity batteries in its class at the time for the price.
 It is claimed to give up to three days of usage, in a normal use case scenario.
-The device also has a physical power saver switch, which extends the battery life.
-The P2 is also able to reverse charge another device.
-The phone works with a 24W quick charger that can rapidly charge the battery.
+The device also has a physical power-saver switch, which extends the battery life.
+The P2 is also able to reverse-charge another device.
+The phone works with a 24 W quick charger that can rapidly charge the battery.
 Rapid charge function works when on charge with the screen off.

 It comes with some pre-installed apps such as Google Maps, Hangouts, Play Music, Play Movies, YouTube, Gmail, News & Weather, Photos, Drive, Chrome and Play store.